Maxello1/KnowledgeClock/README.md

-REQUIRES FABRIC API

-A Client Side fabric mod made to track the Spifftopia Knowledge timer so you always know how long you are locked out of gaining knowledge/xp for different tasks on Spifftopia.
-Mod is only relevant for players of Spifftopia to track their knowledge cooldown.
+A client-side Fabric mod designed to track individual Knowledge timers, ensuring you always know how long you are locked out of gaining experience or progression in specific skills.
+This mod is intended exclusively for use on a custom server that makes use of a Knowledge-based progression system.
+It has no functionality or purpose on standard Minecraft worlds.

 Currently tracked Skills/Knowledges:

 - Forestry

 - Mining

 - Fishing

 - Ranged Combat

 - Melee Combat

 - Armorsmithing

 - Toolsmithing

 - Weaponsmithing

 - Digging

 - Husbandry

-More Skills/Knowledges will be added when more info about them is available and if the mod is allowed to be used on the Spifftopia Server (Awaiting reply from Spifftopia Staff).
+More skills and knowledge categories may be added as additional information becomes available.